-Square’s mission and the success of its products are fundamentally about enabling underserved populations to access the financial system.
+Block’s mission and the success of its products are fundamentally about enabling underserved populations to access the financial system.
 In doing so, it has become a champion for small businesses and young and low-income individuals through its now ubiquitous mobile merchant services device and its newer Cash App.

-Square’s educational and training programs are geared toward small businesses with limited access to technology and/or those facing some knowledge gaps or language barriers to the financial system.
-Working with the U.S. Small Business Administration’s SCORE mentoring program, community development financial institutions, and the U.S. Chamber of Commerce, Square participates in workshops for small sellers on such topics as access to capital, ecommerce, and cash flow management.
+Block’s educational and training programs are geared toward small businesses with limited access to technology and/or those facing some knowledge gaps or language barriers to the financial system.
+Working with the U.S. Small Business Administration’s SCORE mentoring program, community development financial institutions, and the U.S. Chamber of Commerce, Block participates in workshops for small sellers on such topics as access to capital, ecommerce, and cash flow management.